Wolf3s/wolf64/README.md

 | Wolfenstein      | audiohed.wl6 audiot.wl6 gamemaps.wl6 maphead.wl6 vgadict.wl6 vgagraph.wl6 vgahead.wl6 vswap.wl6 |
 | Spear of Destiny | audiohed.sod audiot.sod gamemaps.sod maphead.sod vgadict.sod vgagraph.sod vgahead.sod vswap.sod |

-Data files from the shareware demo versions are provided already in this repository.
+Data files from the shareware demo versions are provided already in the `data` folder.

 Then use one of these commands to build the appropriate ROM.